neomutt/neomutt.github.io/_run/merge.md

 The topic branch has been merged into master with a "merge commit".
 The topic's history looks the same, but appears to have happened just now.

-This option makes the history look tidiers.
+This option makes the history look tidier.
 Rather than having multiple topic branches being created and merged at different times (all overlapping), they are separated out.